 Towel dry and lay them out to air dry thoroughly before styling and wearing.

-Bleach your mink extensions before applying the bright colored dye.
+Bleach your extensions before applying the bright colored dye.

 Mix and dye the developer according to the colors instructions.